thomasmacpherson/piface/README.md

 kernel that supports the SPI devices (we're using [bootc](http://www.bootc.net/)). and that the user 'pi' has read/write access to /dev/spidev*.
 This can be set up using the spidev_setup.sh script in scripts/.

+A more comprehensive walkthrough can be found in the links at the top of this README file.

 ### Python
 To install the piface python package you must first download the source,